Skip to main content

 dphon

-ci codecov pyversions zenodo spaCy code style: black
+ci zenodo spaCy Ruff

-$ pip install dphon
+pip install dphon

-if you're on windows and are seeing incorrectly formatted output in your terminal, have a look at this stackoverflow answer.
+If you're on windows and are seeing incorrectly formatted output in your terminal, have a look at this stackoverflow answer.

-the main function of dphon is to look for instances of text reuse in a corpus of old chinese texts. instead of relying purely on graphemes, it does this by performing grapheme-to-phoneme conversion, and determining possible reuse based on whether passages are likely to have sounded similar (or rhymed) when spoken aloud.
+The main function of dphon is to look for instances of text reuse in a corpus of old Chinese texts.
+Instead of relying purely on graphemes, it does this by performing grapheme-to-phoneme conversion, and determining possible reuse based on whether passages are likely to have sounded similar (or rhymed) when spoken aloud.

-you will need to have files stored locally as utf-8 encoded plain-text (.txt) or json-lines (.jsonl) format. for the former, one file is assumed to represent one document. for the latter, one file can contain any number of lines, each of which is a document, with required keys id (a unique identifier) and text (text content) and any number of optional keys. you can obtain a representative corpus of old chinese sourced from the kanseki repository via direct-phonology/ect-krp.
+You will need to have files stored locally as UTF-8 encoded plain-text (.txt) or JSON-lines (.jsonl) format.
+For the former, one file is assumed to represent one document.
+For the latter, one file can contain any number of lines, each of which is a document, with required keys id (a unique identifier) and text (text content) and any number of optional keys.
+You can obtain a representative corpus of old Chinese sourced from the Kanseki repository via direct-phonology/ect-krp.

-a simple invocation of dphon might look like:
+A simple invocation of dphon might look like:

-$ dphon text_a.txt text_b.txt
+dphon text_a.txt text_b.txt

-which would look for phonetically similar passages between text_a and text_b. the output will be a list of sequences and their phonemic transcriptions, with an identifier based on the file's name and an indicator of where in the text the sequence occurs:
+which would look for phonetically similar passages between text_a and text_b.
+The output will be a list of sequences and their phonemic transcriptions, with an identifier based on the file's name and an indicator of where in the text the sequence occurs:

 1. text_a (2208–2216) 夏后啟曰以為可為故為之為之天下弗能